ashnasiddiqi/Library/functional_requirements.md

 - Admins will have the ability to moderate (edit/delete) comments.

 ## 4. Tagging Featured Books
-- Admins can add/edit tags for featured books.
 - Tags will be used to organize books and enable tag-based filtering.

 ## 5. Book Recommendations